gerold-penz/bun-sqlite-key-value/README.md

   The database folder will not be created.

 `create?: boolean`:
-  Allow creating a new database (default: true)
+  Allow creating a new database (default: true).
   If the database folder does not exist, it will be created.

 `readwrite?: boolean`:
-  Open the database as read-write (default: true)
+  Open the database as read-write (default: true).

 `ttlMs?: boolean`:
   Standard time period in milliseconds before